LandSandBoat/lsb-wiki/LSB-Servers.md

 This is a listing of known public LandSandBoat servers.
+Feel free to edit the wiki and add yours here in alphabetical order and maintaining the same format, with a respectable description.

 # Canaria: